maxtaco/tamejs/README.md

 incomprehensible.
 If an exception is caught in a tamed function, the stack trace will only show the "bottom half" of the call stack, or all of those functions that are descendents of the main event loop.
-The "top half" of the call stack is probably long gone, telling you "who _really_ called this function," is probably long gone.
+The "top half" of the call stack, telling you "who _really_ called this function," is probably long gone.

 Tame has a workaround to this problem.
 If you name the callbacks passed into your tamed function `cb`, then Tame will attempt to treat